derek1906/SimpleSudokuSolver/README.md

 # Simple Command Line Sudoku Solver
-A simple and fast Sudoku solver written C++.
+A simple and fast Sudoku solver written in C++.
 The program takes a `.sudoku` file and solves it.

 ## The `.sudoku` format
 A `.sudoku` file consists of UTF-8 characters, with "sudoku" in the first 8 bytes: